Johnathonanon/padraig-deignan/README.md

 ### Content

--
--
+- All written content and photos were approved by Padraig Deignan himself.
+Padraig Deignan supplied the photos used on the website of himself from his personal computer harddrive.
 - The icons in the header were taken from [Font Awesome](https://fontawesome.com/)
--
 - The photos used for the books were taken from Pagraig Deignans Facebook [with permission and approval] (https://www.facebook.com/padraig.deignan)
-- All content and photos were approved by Padraig Deignan himself.
-Padraig Deignan supplied the photos used on the website of himself from his personal computer harddrive.

 ### Media

 - The photo used on contact page are from this open source (https://unsplash.com/)
 - The color pallette was generated using this source (Adobe Color - https://color.adobe.com/)
-- Contrast Checker was used to help with user experience (WebAim Contrast Checker - https://webaim.org/resources/contrastchecker/
+- Contrast Checker was used to help with user experience (WebAim Contrast Checker - https://webaim.org/resources/contrastchecker/)
-)
 - Fonts were derived from (Google Fonts - https://fonts.google.com/)
--
+- Videos on media section were embedded using a youtube embed link